CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 Question: My Arduino IDE gives me following error message: "Error downloading ....githubusercontent.com/Controllino/ControllinoHardware/master/package_ControllinoHardware_index.json".
 Is it unable to locate hardware description files?

 *Answer: Our GitHub repository has been moved to a new location, therefore this path is no longer valid.
 Please, follow our new [Installation guide](#installation-guide).*

+**7. Pin header SPI bus communication is not working properly (MAXI, MEGA)**

+Question: I am not using RTC and/or Ethernet built in CONTROLLINO MAXI/MEGA.
+I am trying to use SPI bus available at pinheader, but it sometimes work and sometimes not.
+Is there any conflict with RTC chip and Etherent chip connected to the same SPI bus, even if I am not using them?

+*Answer: When SS pins PJ2 (RTC) and PJ3 (Wiznet) are not properly handled, it may happen that the floating pin is recognized as a valid chip select signal and the RTC chip or Wiznet chip is accidentally connected to SPI bus - MISO signal.*
+*The solution is quite easy - if a user wants to use the SPI bus signals as GPIOs at the pin header, s/he must properly setup the Slave Select signals for the RTC and Wiznet.*
+*This may cause confusion of the SPI communication at the pinheader and also strange voltages at MISO (pin header X1) when using it as GPIO.*

+*These three lines in your sketch setup function should do the job:*

+`DDRJ   | = B00001100;`

+`PORTJ &= B11111011;`

+`PORTJ | = B00001000;`